 - Do a mix of content that’s highly searched for and ideas you want to try.
 When making your list, you’ll want to think about what’s most relevant to your audience.
 However, if you have some other topics you’d like to experiment with, try putting these posts between ones you have a feeling will perform well.
 This will help boost the credibility of your blog and give you a chance to see if any of those new topics are viable.

 - The five most recent posts will give readers an impression of your blog.
 When readers scroll through your content casually, they most likely aren’t going to check the archives from a year ago.
-Think about what the five most recent blog posts are, and then make your blog calendar to pursue the image you want.
+Think about what the five most recent blog posts are and design your blog calendar to pursue your desired image.

 After You Prioritize, Design a Post Schedule

 Now that you have rough content calendar of what you want to publish first, it’s time for you to put a time frame on each of the posts.